GLP (Good Laboratory Practice) | How To Implement

 • PQ (Performance qualification): PQ includes preventive maintenance an regula test such as system suitability test (SST).
 For computer system it includes regular data back up, virus checks and change control procedures.

-21CFR part 11 and GLP
+21CFR Part 11 and GLP

 The 21CFR part 11 (electronic signature and records) deals with data security, integrity, traceability of the Analytical research department, The following are the primary requirements of an Analytical Laboratory as per 21CFR part 11: